FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 ## Setting up the SSO server

 First, create an application in FusionAuth.
 I'm going to call mine, creatively, "nodebb".
-We'll need to record a couple of configuration variables.
+After you save the application, edit it again, as we'll need to record a couple of configuration variables.
+Go to the "OAuth" tab.

 The client id and client secret are tied to the FusionAuth application.
-These look like ... and ... .
+These look like `fe4b813b-e2ec-49c8-b27f-40af5e271792` and and `Qz6PKsagXv13ipiHb4TZ9ii5Q9n_YcFAD-R0D5RKkqo` respectively..
 Save them off to a text file, as you'll use them later.

 We also need to set up an "authorized redirect URL".
 This will look like `https://HOSTNAME/auth/fusionauth-oidc/callback` where `HOSTNAME` is the location of your nodebb server.
 Since I'm running nodebb locally, this value is `http://localhost:4567/auth/fusionauth-oidc/callback`.